cerodell/numeric_students/numeric_notebooks/project_cr/README.md

 NOTE
-I have included an abort command to the model when this CFL condition is violated.
+I have included an abort command to the model when the CFL condition is violated.
 You can turn this feature on or off by setting cfl = "Yes" or "No"  in run.py

 *Default is set to "Yes"*